 Whether or not most people realize it, Germany is a country filled with spellbinding scenery and marvelous historical buildings, towns, and villages.
 While some are rather obvious like the Alps or the many landmarks found in the nation’s capital, there are plenty that elude even the savviest German.
-Here are 16 epic places in Germany that you’ve probably never heard of.
+Here are the epic places in Germany that you’ve probably never heard of.

 Even within the famed Alpine regions of south Germany, there are many stunning hidden gems worth seeking out.
 Obersee Lake in Bavaria is one of them.
 Find it in Berchtesgaden National Park, close to the Austrian border.
 The lake is known for its clear, serene waters, which reflect the surrounding mountains.

 Germany’s many natural landscapes promise breathtaking hiking experiences overlooking rivers, forests, mountain ranges, and even the occasional medieval castle.
 Yet, one of the most unique natural features just waiting to be explored is found in Garmisch-Partenkirchen, a ski resort in Bavaria.
 The Gorge Walkway looks like something out of Lord of the Rings.
 The winding creek is surrounded on either side by steep precipices that form the ‘walls’ of the corridor.

 Meersburg in Baden Württemberg is an astoundingly quaint and picturesque village dating back to medieval times that still maintains its historic charm, as it is reserved for pedestrians without being totally overrun with tourists.
 What’s more is that this town is located on the gorgeous Lake Constance, or Bodensee, across from the intersection of the German, Swiss and Austrian borders, making it a perfect detour on any European trip.

 Blautopf in Blaubeuren